GisungSim/GisungSim.github.io/research-experiment.md

   <figcaption>Fig. 1. (left) Intensity difference squeezing at 100 kHz. (right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
 </figure>

-I measured 6 dB of intensity-difference squeezing, indicating that the noise power is suppressed by 75% beyond the standard quantum limit (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
-In our experimental setup, the highest degree of squeezing occurred at 100 kHz, and the squeezing bandwidth's upper limit reached up to 2 MHz.
+In this experiment, I achieved 6 dB of intensity-difference squeezing.
+This result indicates a suppression of noise power by 75% beyond the _standard quantum limit_ (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
+In my setup, the maximum degree of squeezing was observed at 100 kHz, and the upper limit of the squeezing bandwidth extended to 2 MHz.

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-2.png" alt="">